FuckingToasters/discord-phone-verifier/new version/README.md

 > A lot more improvments & still in development

+### Note: If discord don't send the sms, try the new dev branch version: https://github.com/FuckingToasters/discord-phone-verifier/tree/dev

 ### Configuring the Verification Tool:
 ------------------------------------
 Take a look in config.json.
 Here the File's content with a explaination what each line does: